kadari-build/auto-video-editor-blender/README.md

 <img width="2555" height="1268" alt="AI Video Editor - Streamlit" src="https://github.com/user-attachments/assets/49befb0b-c23f-4db4-94b7-3547374cbbd6" />

 ## ✨ Problem
-Editing video content can be a daunting taks.
+Editing video content can be a daunting task.
 Video editing represents 70-80% of content creation time, with creators manually reviewing hours of footage to identify 2-3 minutes of highlight-worthy moments.
 This process is both time-intensive and inconsistent, often missing great content buried in long recordings

 ## 🚀 What It Does

 This tool automatically:
-1. **Analyzes** your video content using AI
+1. **Analyzes** your video content using AI and audio heuristics
 2. **Detects** exciting moments (funny reactions, skill plays, intense gameplay)
-3. **Creates** a Blender project with all the highlights
+3. **Creates** a Blender project with pre-edited video or pre-defined edit points
 4. **Generates** a professional highlight reel ready for export

-Perfect for content creators, gamers, and anyone who wants to quickly turn long videos into engaging highlight content!

 https://github.com/user-attachments/assets/4244f43c-ff36-4507-9649-b72fe72f4c59